-I’ve written posts on all three of these factors that can be viewed by clicking on them, but here’s some information to give you a basic understanding of what else they do:
+I’ve written posts on all three of these factors that can be viewed by clicking the links but here’s some information to give you a basic overview:

-ISO produces digital noise/grain and in turn, affects the quality of the image.
+ISO produces digital noise/grain, in turn affecting the quality of the image.

 Getting the Correct Exposure Using Different Modes

-Every modern camera will have 1 or more light meter built into it and will be displayed on the screen something like the image on the right.
+Every modern camera has 1 or more light meter built into it, displayed on the screen similarly to the image above.